eppl-erau-db/go2_rl_ws/README.md

 ## Training

 To find the training environment I used through Isaac Lab, follow my forked [Isaac Lab repo](https://github.com/gabearod2/IsaacLab/tree/rl_deployment).
 Specifically, the current training environments can be found in the "rl_deployment" branch.
+To edit which onnx model you use, edit go2_rl_actions to use a different ONNX model, ensuring it takes the same input as the current models.